GoogleChromeLabs/samesite-examples/README.md

 This will add console warning messages for _every single cookie_ potentially affected by this change.

-**⚠️ WARNING** You will see a lot of messages!
+**⚠️ WARNING:** You will see a lot of messages!
 Seriously, a lot of messages.

 Since the vast majority of cookies do not have any `SameSite` attribute set that means they are all sent in a cross-site context, regardless of whether or not